SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/create/index.md

 # Create selections

 You start off with a set of criteria from the **Find** screen by using a typical search or adding your own criteria.
 From there you can save the result as a dynamic or static selection.
-The difference between the two are a selection that keeps on updating the number of members (dynamic) or a selection that have the members frozen with a snapshot of today’s set of members (static).
+The difference between the two are a selection that keeps on updating the number of members (dynamic) or a selection that have the members frozen with a snapshot of today's set of members (static).

-When you save your search to a selection, you have the option to save it as:
+When you save your search to a selection, you have 3 options:

 * Dynamic selection
 * Static selection